-Here is a summary of some travel concessions and travel cards for which blind and partially sighted people could be eligible.
+Here you'll find a summary of some travel concessions and travel cards for which blind and partially sighted people could be eligible.

 National Entitlement Card